vipulnaik/working-drafts/lesswrong/daniel-pink-sales-and-persuasion-masterclass-review.md

 ends, but he is not very squeamish about avoiding the dark side.
 Or perhaps, more charitably to him, a lot of things that I see as dark side are things he isn't squeamish about.
-In general, he seems okay with bending/stretching th truth for persuasion, or at least with citing research that does so.
+In general, he seems okay with bending/stretching the truth for persuasion, or at least with citing research that does so.

 ## Persuasion principles and techniques